JesterSmith/TaskManager/README.md

   -Completed.
 Added feature to create new To Do list as well.
 Homepage update to link to all tasks.

- -As a user, I want to be able to prioritize tasks
+ -As a user, I want to be able to prioritize tasks -Completed.
+Added feature for priority sorting of ToDo List

  -As a user, I want to be able to leave descriptions, subtasks, and due dates for tasks